 Third, and most literally, this recipe is inspired by Chrissy Teigen’s recipe from her new cookbook (which I love).
 But, I’ll be the first to admit that this is a much more simple version that results in a smaller serving amount in the end.
 It’s really very different, but I was still inspired by her recipe and I love her cookbook so much I wanted to mention it anyway. 🙂

 If you only have one banana, make this banana bread.
-If you LOVE banana bread (raises hand high) but don’t need a giant bundt cake size in your house due to a lack of self-control, make this banana bread.
+If you LOVE banana bread (raises hand high) but don’t need a giant bundt cake size in your house due to a lack of self-control, make this banana bread (here are some mini loaf pans if you don’t have one!).
 If you just feel like baking something, make this banana bread.
 You will not be disappointed.
 Enjoy! xo.
 Emma

 One-Banana Banana Bread